Dear Moderators and Senior Members,

 Amend(0)

 This is an open community.
 Everyone is free to ask questions.
-I have a question to ask to anyone who reads this thread.
-What stops them from asking a question that is domain-based on CiteHR?
-Everyone reached here looking for a topic.
-There is a keyword search that offers a list of threads and documents, which might be the reason for not asking it.
-However, is there anything that stops from opening up, despite the option for anonymity?
+I have a question for anyone who reads this thread: What stops you from asking a domain-based question on CiteHR?
+Everyone comes here looking for a topic.
+There is a keyword search that offers a list of threads and documents, which might be a reason for not asking questions.
+However, is there anything that stops you from opening up, despite the option for anonymity?

-I have met many members and heard why they ask a question or respond to a thread.
-Every answer is different from the other.
-To everyone who participated or will participate, what stops or stopped you from asking a domain-based question?
+I have met many members and heard why they ask questions or respond to threads.
+Every answer is different.
+To everyone who has participated or will participate, what stops or stopped you from asking a domain-based question?
 Looking forward to hearing more on this.

 From India, Mumbai